devanggarg1/Mini-Project/README.md

 # Mini-Project
-this repository is for my projects (internship)
+This repository is for my Moodi (IIT-B) internship where I did a minor as well as a major project